Signs and Treatments for a Urinary Tract Infection

-If you think you have a urinary tract infection, it’s time to see a doctor.
-A urinary tract infection, or UTI, is actually caused by bacteria and needs to be treated with antibiotics.
+If you think you have a urinary tract infection (UTI), it’s time to see a doctor.
+A UTI is actually caused by bacteria and needs to be treated with antibiotics.
 Diagnosis is as simple as a urinalysis and/or urine culture.

-If you have any combination of the following symptoms, call you doctor.
+If you have any combination of the following symptoms, call your doctor.

 - Frequent need to urinate

 - Intense urge to go, but only produce a small amount of urine

 - Burning sensation during urination

 - Pain in lower back or abdomen

 - Dark or cloudy urine

 - Foul-smelling urine